 05 of 09

-If you're interested in Odisha's distinctive tribal culture, you'll find it worthwhile stopping at the comprehensive Museum of Tribal Arts & Artifacts on the way to the Udayagiri and Khandagiri caves.
+If you're interested in Odisha's distinctive tribal culture, you'll also find it worthwhile stopping at the comprehensive Museum of Tribal Arts & Artifacts on the way to the Udayagiri and Khandagiri caves.
 It opens at 10 a.m. (closed Sunday and public holidays).
-Unfortunately, photography isn't allowed inside.
-The Odisha State Museum is also worth visiting.
+Photography is now allowed inside.
+The Odisha State Museum is worth visiting too.
 Its four floors have an outstanding collection of rare palm-leaf manuscripts, folk musical instruments, primeval weapons and tools, Buddhist and Jain artifacts, and other archaeological treasures.
 It opens at 10 a.m. (closed Monday and public holidays).

 06 of 09